vbsb100/ConductingFeedback/README.md

   <li>Prompt: Which option?
 Use <code> 1-4 </code> </li>
   <li>Prompt: What is your video name?
 Use <code> video_name </code> without .MOV </li>
 </ol>

+# Acknowledgments
+Special thanks to Dr. Salgian for their guidance, support, and invaluable insights throughout the development of the ConductingTutor application.
+Their expertise and dedication have been instrumental in shaping the project and contributing to its success.

+We are grateful for the knowledge and encouragement provided by Dr. Salgian, which has significantly enriched our learning experience and empowered us to create this application.